PacktPublishing/Full-Stack-Web-Development-with-Remix/6-enhancing-the-user-experience/README.md

 The updated `ListLinkItem` component supports the deletion of the item by rendering a `Form` component.
 The `Form` component is rendered only if the `deleteProps` property is provided.
 The `deleteProps` property contains information for the expense deletion form.

 We further updated the styling of the component.
 Previously, we used the `className` property of Remix's `NavLink` component for styling.
-Now, we use the `isActive` property to style the active/current item differently.
+Now, we use a custom `isActive` property to style the active/current item differently.
+This is necessary because we now style the outer `li` element and not just the `NavLink` component when the item is active.

 Note that we will update the `ListLinkItem` component further in _Chapter 6, Enhancing the Experience_.